Skip to content

 GitHub Releases

 Download pre-compiled binaries for multiple platforms from the GitHub releases page.
-These releases include the required assets directory in the compressed archive (tar.gz for Unix and zip for Windows).

 Compiling from Source